Data Science Studio can use FTP servers to:

 If necessary, specify a path (subpath of the connection’s path if it is not empty) or click “Browse” and select a file or directory.

 If the final path a directory, the data is the union of all the data in all the files in that directory (including sub-directories).
-The sample displayed will only present data from the first non-empty file.
+The preview displayed in the dataset creation screen will only present data from the first non-empty file.

 Use the FTP dataset for writing¶